DHLab-nl/historical-recipe-web/README.md

 # Historical Recipe Web
-repo for our paper 'Constructing a Recipe Web from Historical Newspapers'
+Repo for our paper 'Constructing a Recipe Web from Historical Newspapers'

 <img src="figures/workflow.png">